DataWithGanesh/Netflix_SQL_Project/README.md

 4. Explore and categorize content based on specific criteria and keywords.

 # Dataset

-The data for this project is sourced from the Kaggle dataset:
+The data for this project is sourced from the Kaggle dataset

-Dataset Link: Movies Dataset
+Dataset Link: Movies Dataset (https://www.kaggle.com/datasets/shivamb/netflix-shows?resource=download)

+# Schema